Overview of the Strategic Planning Process

-APNA employs a strategic plan, informed by feedback from our councils, chapters, and membership, to guide the Board of Directors in governance of the association.
+APNA employs a strategic direction, informed by feedback from our councils, chapters, and membership, to guide the Board of Directors in governance of the association.
 On February 26 and 27, 2015, a strategic planning group consisting of the Board of Directors and senior staff of the American Psychiatric Nurses Association (APNA) met to update its long-range strategic direction.
-The result of this meeting was a plan that dovetails with APNA's previous strategic plan and that defines APNA’s future direction.
+The result of this meeting was a direction that dovetails with APNA's previous strategic plan and that defines APNA’s future direction.
 It is the group’s consensus on what will constitute APNA’s future success.

 This plan and its successful implementation signals the APNA Board of Directors' commitment to leading the association strategically.
-The APNA Strategic Plan represents a compass that is used to guide and focus APNA’s future decision-making and ongoing operational work.
+The APNA Strategic Direction represents a compass that is used to guide and focus APNA’s future decision-making and ongoing operational work.